PatelN123/docusaurus-plugin-clarity/README.md

 ### docusaurus-plugin-clarity

-This plugin enables you can link your docusaurus site to bing clarity!
+This plugin enables you can link your docusaurus site to bing clarity

 #### Install the plugin